-Saturday and Sunday, May 4 & 5, 2013
+Saturday and Sunday, May 6 & 7, 2017.

-An English Country dance weekend including a Regency period Ball, an experienced dance, practice sessions, and good food!
+Our eleventh annual English Country dance weekend in Rochester, NY, including a Regency period Ball, an experienced dance, practice sessions, and good food!
 We have a printable flyer with registration form.

 Schedule of Ball and pre-Ball events

-7:00—10:00 pm: Experienced English dance.
+6:30 – 9:30 PM: Experienced English dance.
 An evening of challenging but rewarding dances and old favorites, not limited to the Regency period.
 Solid familiarity with English country dancing assumed — basic figures will not be taught and walk-throughs will be minimal.

-2:00—5:30 pm: the Ball, at the same location, with sumptuous refreshments mid-way.
+2:00—5:30 PM: the Ball, at the same location, with sumptuous refreshments mid-way.